-Brent was born in Dunedin and admits to being 54 years old!
+Brent was born in Dunedin and admits to being over 60 years old!
 He has had a long interest in boating, starting with water skiing on the southern lakes at an early age.

 Brent trained and qualified as an electrician and spent over 11 years in that trade before several years working in the electronic security field.
 Since joining Vining Shipbrokers in 1991 Brent has successfully sold yachts and launches throughout New Zealand.